 Please refer to SVB WA Form ADV Part 2A Appendix 1 and to the Betterment Form ADV Part 2A Appendix 1 for a more detailed description of the Betterment Wrap Fee Program, including how it compares with the Fully Management Discretionary Program.

 - Other Advisory Services.
-We are currently phasing out our non-discretionary advisory program and are in the process of transitioning clients’ non-discretionary advisory accounts to brokerage accounts.
+Additionally, we offer non-discretionary advisory programs.
 In a non-discretionary advisory account, you make the ultimate decision to buy or sell securities.
-We do not charge any investment advisory fees for non-discretionary advisory accounts and we do not provide ongoing investment advice or monitoring services.
+We may charge investment advisory fees for non-discretionary advisory accounts.

 |Key Questions to Ask Your Financial Professional